 In 1980, the District Attorney of Orange County charged RichLife with making false and illegal claims for various products, including some originally formulated by Donsbach.
 In a court-approved settlement, RichLife paid $50,000 and agreed to stop making the claims.
-In 1986, RichLife was charged with violating this agreement and was assessed $48,000 more in another court-approved settlement.
+In 1983, RichLife announced a recall of "Dr. Donsbach's Liquid Creme, Calcium and Magnesium," because of contamination with phenol.
+In 1986, RichLife was charged with violating the Orange County agreement and was assessed $48,000 in another court-approved settlement.

 In 1979, Donsbach began operating Donsbach University, a nonaccredited correspondence school that awarded bachelor, master, and doctoral "degrees" in nutrition .
 The fact that his "university" was not accredited did not deter Donsbach from stating that it was—by the National Accreditation Association (N.A.A.) of Riverdale, Maryland.
 An investigation by the National Council Against Health Fraud revealed that this "agency" was formed in 1980 by a California chiropractor and had "accredited" Donsbach University a few months later.
 In 1981, Dr. William Jarvis, President of the National Council Against Health Fraud, visited N.A.A. in Maryland and found that its "office" was a telephone in the living room of its executive director, who said he received $100-a-month salary.
 Although N.A.A. correspondence had designated the man as holding a "Ph.D." from the Sussex College of Technology in England, the British Embassy informed Jarvis that it did not consider the "school" or its diplomas valid.
 N.A.A. quietly disappeared after the California Department of Education warned Donsbach to stop misrepresenting the significance of N.A.A. "accreditation."